-You've heard those crazy stories about radical feats of strength, such a mother lifting a car off her pinned toddler.
+You've heard those crazy stories about radical feats of strength, such as a mother lifting a car off her pinned toddler.
 How is this possible?
-A primary reason is adrenaline.
-Adrenaline is released in fight or flight responses, and athletes use it to fight.
+Due to the incredible effect that adrenaline has on human performance.
+Adrenaline is released in fight or flight responses, and athletes use it to fight, to set new records, to out perform their bests, and take their training to a whole new level.
 The ammonia gas causes irritation in your nasal passage which triggers the fight or flight response and subsequent adrenaline release.
 The extra adrenaline that smelling salts / ammonia inhalants provide allow us to unlock a physical performance we are capable of, but unable to tap into without it.

 This has made smelling salts an absolute no-brainer for any athlete who needs to perform in short bursts.
-Adrenaline is short lived after all, it has a half-life of only 2 minutes.
-This means it's not ideal for a long distance runner, but extremely effective for powerlifting, strongman, crossfit, football, hockey, boxing, combat sports and many many many more sports.
-Smelling salts have become so popular that you'll see them at the professional and amateur level of almost every single sport that requires short bursts of energy.
-They're even prolific in arm wrestling.
+Adrenaline has a half-life of 2 minutes.
+This means it's not ideal for a long distance runner, but extremely effective for powerlifting, strongman, crossfit, football, hockey, boxing, combat sports and many many more sports.
+Smelling salts have become so popular that you'll see them at the professional and amateur level of almost every sport.
+They're even prolific in arm wrestling and pole dancing.

-Smelling salts should be used sparingly, for when you really need to perform.
+Smelling salts should be used when you really need to perform.
 You wouldn't use them during warm ups for example.
-Game day, personal record attempts, and max-outs are the perfect applications.
+Game day, personal record attempts, super charging training, and max-outs are the perfect applications.

 The effects on athletic performance are so drastic that naturally came the next question, how do we take the average medical grade smelling salts and make them stronger?
 Most medical smelling salts are ampules / capsules.
 Although effective for their use, it leaves athletes wanting.
 Queue the invention of bottled smelling salts.
 Bottled salts offer many advantages over ampules.
-They're less expensive, reusable for weeks to months, more convenient, and most importantly MUCH stronger.
-Unlike ampules they work by creating a chemical reaction that produces LOTS of gaseous ammonium carbonate, which means more ammonia and more adrenaline.
-However not all bottles are the same.
-There's huge differences in potency between one manufacture to another.
+They're less expensive, reusable for months, more convenient, and most importantly MUCH stronger.
+Unlike ampules they work by creating a chemical reaction that produces huge amounts of gaseous ammonium carbonate, which means more ammonia and more adrenaline.
+However not all bottles are created equally.
+There's large differences in potency between one manufacture to another.
 And lets just say we're pretty proud of what we've created here at Ward Smelling Salts...
 We call it "bottled insanity" for a reason...